 An excellent Black Tea blend that brings together the joys of tea and cake!
 A full but mellow Black Tea base with lots of raspberry and apple to add something extra.
 If using this for an iced tea it may be an idea to add a little sugar to really bring out its sweeter side, or not if you prefer!

 We hope this guide has helped you get started and given you a few ideas, have fun and experiment with your favourite teas!
 We would love to know which is your favourite.
-Browse our tea selection for more awesome iced tea options and as always please don’t hesitate to contact us if you need any further advice or info.
+Browse our fruit tea selection for more awesome iced tea options and as always please don’t hesitate to contact us if you need any further advice or info.